-- a sustained wind average 15 mph or greater
+- A sustained wind average 15 mph or greater

-- relative humidity less than or equal to 25 percent and
+- Relative humidity less than or equal to 25 percent; and

-- a temperature of greater than 75 degrees F
+- A temperature of greater than 75 degrees F

 In some states, dry lightning and unstable air are criteria.
 A Fire Weather Watch may be issued prior to the RFW.
 State Responsibility Area (SRA)1: "The California Board of Forestry and Fire Protection classify areas in which the primary financial responsibility for preventing and suppressing fires is that of the state.
 California Department of Forestry (CDF) has SRA responsibility for the protection of over 31 million acres of California's privately-owned wildlands."

-Transmission and Distribution (T&D): At SMUD, for line maintenance purposes, the transmission system includes 230 kV, 115 kV, and dedicated 69 kV and 21 kV lines tieing generation facilities to bulk or transmission substations.
+Transmission and Distribution (T&D): At SMUD, for line maintenance purposes, the transmission system includes 230 kV, 115 kV, and dedicated 12 kV, 21 kV and 69 kV lines tying generation facilities to bulk or transmission substations.
 The distribution system includes 69 kV, 21 kV, 12 kV, and 4 kV lines serving distribution substations and customers.